Iron Man 3: Theatrical

 Iron Man 3 was distributed worldwide by Walt Disney Studios Motion Pictures with the exception of China, where it was released by DMG Entertainment, and Germany and Austria, where it was released by Tele München Group.
 The Chinese version of the film offers specially prepared bonus footage made exclusively for the Chinese audience.
-This version features a four-minute longer cut of the film, with a longer scene of Tony meeting Dr. Wu, a scene showing Dr. Wu on the phone with Jarvis as Iron Man is visible on a television screen in front of him, as well as a scene of Dr. Wu preparing to operate on Stark with Fan Bingbing.
-The extra material also features product placement for various Chinese products.
+This version features a four-minute longer cut of the film, featuring product placement for various Chinese products, as well as an extended scene of Dr. Wu preparing to operate on Stark with his unnamed assistant played by Fan Bingbing.
+The film was titled onscreen as Iron Man Three.

 The film's premiere happened at the Grand Rex in Paris, on April 14, 2013, with Robert Downey Jr. and Gwyneth Paltrow in attendance.
 While the UK premiere of the film was originally set for April 17, the funeral of former British Prime Minister Margaret Thatcher taking place in that date made the event be pushed to the following day.
 Downey, Ben Kingsley and Rebecca Hall were present for the advance screening at London's Odeon Leicester Square.
-The El Capitan Theatre in Los Angeles hosted the United States premiere of Iron Man 3 on April 24.
-The film opened in 46 countries through April 22–24, with the United States release, in 4,253 screens, happening one week later.
+The El Capitan Theatre in Hollywood, Los Angeles, hosted the United States premiere of Iron Man 3 on April 24.
+The film opened in 46 countries through April 22–24, with the United States release, on 4,253 screens, happening one week later.
 Regal Cinemas, AMC Theatres and Carmike Cinemas put presale tickets on hold, two weeks before the US premiere.
 The cinemas were in a contract dispute with Disney, who wished to receive more of the ticket sale profit than they currently did, largely based on the projected premiere-weekend intake Iron Man 3 was expected to have.
 Carmike was the first to come to terms with Disney.
 It was later reported that Cinemark Theatres had also stopped selling presale tickets, and Regal Cinemas had removed all marketing material for the film from its locations.
 On April 25, 2013, Regal, AMC and Disney ended their dispute, which allowed Regal and AMC to proceed with selling presale tickets again.

-IMAX screenings began on April 25, 2013 internationally and May 3 in the United States.
+IMAX screenings began on April 25, 2013, internationally and May 3 in the United States.
 The film was shown in the 4DX format, featuring strobe lights, tilting seats, blowing wind and fog and odor effects in selected countries.
 In Japan, the technology opened its first room at the Korona World theater in Nagoya, Japan with the release of the film.
 Iron Man 3 was the first film released in Phase Two of the MCU.